 Yesterday Jim Rickards wrote in the Daily Reckoning Australia that Australia (the lucky country) is out of luck.
 He explained how Australia hasn’t had a recession since 1991!
 But how this could be about to change.
 The resources boom and house prices are what has driven the Australian economy.

 “Housing data is not the full measure of economic success, but it’s a good proxy for wealth creation and general prosperity.
 The chart below shows Australian population growth and the increase in housing prices since Australia’s last recession.

 Source: Bloomberg Two features stand out.
 The increase in population has been material — up 35% overall with only a few dips along the way — and the increase in housing prices has been continuous with no material dips, up $500,000 per home on average.
 The second feature is the high degree of correlation with population and home prices driving higher hand-in-hand.”

 However in the past 5 years the Australia population increase has not been driven by increased birth rates.
 But instead by immigration mostly from Asia.
+Ring any bells?